-Mike Lickver is co-founder and President of the Company, where he is responsible for overseeing the commercial, operations and regulatory departments and implementing Auxly's corporate strategy.
-Prior to assuming his current role, Mike was the Senior Vice President of Strategy working alongside senior management to develop and implement corporate strategy.
-Prior to founding Auxly, Mike was a senior corporate and commercial lawyer at a large international Bay Street law firm where he co-founded the cannabis practice in 2013 and helped grow it into a global leader.
-As a leading advisor and pioneer in the Canadian cannabis industry, he represented a variety of global industry participants and played a key role in a wide variety of domestic and international corporate and commercial transactions since the inception of the cannabis industry in Canada.
-Mike is also an adjunct professor at Western Law where he teaches "Cannabis Law and Practice", a course he designed and developed in 2014 and was the first of its kind in Canada.
-Mike has also held several directorships with the Arts and Culture Committee for the UJA Federation of Greater Toronto, various not-for-profits as well as public and private cannabis companies.
-Mike earned Law (J.D.) and MBA degrees from the University of Western Ontario and the Richard Ivey School of Business.
+Mr. Lickver assumed the role as the Company's President on October 1, 2020, having previously held the position of Senior Vice President, Strategy.
+With almost 10 years of diversified regulated cannabis industry experience, Mr. Lickver is responsible for overseeing the commercial, operations and regulatory departments of the Company and implementing Auxly's corporate strategy.
+Prior to founding Auxly, Mr. Lickver was a senior corporate and commercial lawyer at a large international Bay Street law firm where he co-founded the firm's cannabis practice in 2013 and helped grow it into a global leader.
+As a leading advisor and pioneer in the Canadian cannabis industry, he represented a variety of global industry participants and played a key role in a wide variety of domestic and international corporate and commercial transactions.
+Mr. Lickver earned Law (J.D.) and MBA degrees from the University of Western Ontario and the Richard Ivey School of Business.